NateWr/pkp-docs/schema/index.md

 }
 ```

-However, this practice should be *discouraged* in all but exceptional cases.
+However, this practice should be *discouraged* in most cases.
 Whenever an object is validated, it should be passed though its Service class's `validate` method to ensure the appropriate hooks are fired.

 ### Deprecating the `Validator` classes